billspat/ewxNDFD/README.md

-# Welcome to ewxNDFD
+# ewxNDFDL: Daily forecast data for the Enviroweather MesoNet

 ewxNDFD is a Python package to collect and transform weather forecast data from the National Digital Forecast Database (NDFD) gridded weather forecast.
-It was created specifically for used by [MSU Enviroweather](https://enviroweather.msu.edu)
+It was created specifically for used by [MSU Enviroweather](https://enviroweather.msu.edu) but may be useful for other applications needing daily forecast summaries by coordinate.

 This project is currently in early stages and under heavy development.
-The goal is to create a small library for pulling specific daily forecast weather metrics for the NWS seven-day forecast for specific locations to augment weather network data.
-This forecast data will be used in crop, pest, and weather models created by MSU Enviroweather system.

 MSU Enviroweather previously collected forecast data from NDFD by grid, downloading GRIB files and extracting values.
 This is the successor to that system with